gesteban/itinerary-challenge/README.md

 ### 2.2 config-service

 Configuration service.
 Provides the configuration needed by other services.
-  Configurations files are stored in `/config-data` folder.
+  Configuration files are stored in `/config-data` folder.

 Uses:
 - Spring Cloud Config Server